NCBI Bookshelf. A service of the National Library of Medicine, National Institutes of Health.

 • Once an at-risk sib is known to be unaffected, the risk of his/her being a carrier is 2/3.

 • Heterozygotes (carriers) are generally asymptomatic.
-Because parents of children with other congenital myopathies have had subtle clinical and pathologic findings when examined closely [Wallgren-Pettersson et al 1990], the possibility of mild manifestations in individuals who are carriers for a mutation causing CFTD cannot be excluded.
+Because parents of children with other congenital myopathies have had subtle clinical and pathologic findings when examined closely [Wallgren-Pettersson et al 1990], the possibility of mild manifestations in individuals who are carriers for a pathogenic variant causing CFTD cannot be excluded.

 Offspring of a proband.
-The offspring of an individual with autosomal recessive CFTD are obligate heterozygotes (carriers) for a disease-causing mutation.
+The offspring of an individual with autosomal recessive CFTD are obligate heterozygotes (carriers) for a pathogenic variant.

-Other family members of a proband.
+Other family members.
 Each sib of the proband's parents is at a 50% risk of being a carrier.

-Carrier testing for family members at risk of carrying a SEPN1 mutation is available on a clinical basis once the mutations have been identified in the proband.
+Carrier testing for at-risk family members is possible if the pathogenic variants have been identified in the proband.

 Parents of a proband

-• The risk to sibs depends on the carrier status of the mother.
+Sibs of a proband.
+The risk to sibs depends on the carrier status of the mother:

-• If the mother of the proband is a carrier, the chance of transmitting the mutation in each pregnancy is 50%.
-Male sibs who inherit the mutation will be affected; female sibs who inherit the mutation will be carriers and will usually not be affected.
+• If the mother of the proband is a carrier, the chance of transmitting the pathogenic variant in each pregnancy is 50%.
+Male sibs who inherit the variant will be affected; female sibs who inherit the variant will be carriers and will usually not be affected.
 Female carriers of X-linked CFTD may have mild muscle weakness [Clarke et al 2005].

-• If the mother of the only affected male in the family is not a carrier, the risk to sibs is low but greater than that of the general population because the possibility of germline mosaicism exists.
+• If the mother of the only affected male in the family is not a carrier, the risk to sibs is low but greater than that of the general population because of the possibility of germline mosaicism.

 Offspring of a proband.
 Males with X-linked CFTD are not known to have reproduced [Clarke et al 2005].

-Other family members of a proband.
+Other family members.
 The proband's maternal aunts may be at risk of being carriers and the aunts' offspring, depending on their gender, may be at risk of being carriers or of being affected.

 Carrier Detection